-- 1. A prescriber's order must be placed into the patient's chart and delivered to the Blood Bank on the orange requisition.
-An order must be placed into the computer system. - 2.
+- 1. A prescriber's order must be placed into the CPOE and delivered to the Blood Bank on the orange requisition. - 2.
 The Blood Bank may need to order additional or special products, e.g. platelets, CMV negative, leukoreduced, irradiated.
 If the product is available from the supplier it may take at least 2 hours to transport it to the Blood Bank.
 If the product/derivative is not in stock, the supplier may require additional time to obtain it.
-The Blood Bank staff will give the physician the best estimate of time of availability, taking these factors into consideration
+The Blood Bank staff will give the physician the best estimate of time of availability, taking these factors into consideration.